 Radical Prostatectomy: Removal of the entire prostate gland

-*Not all treatment options are right for everyone.
-Consult with your Vituro physician to determine which treatment options are right for you.
+*There are many alternative treatments and not all treatment options are right for everyone.
+Consult with your Vituro Health partner physician to determine which treatment options are right for you.

 How do I know which treatment method is right for me?